microsoft/cpp_client_telemetry/docs/cpp-compiler-support.md

 2. [Azure SDK C++ Compiler Support](https://azure.github.io/azure-sdk/cpp_implementation.html#linux) : Azure SDK requires all client applications to compile successfully using GCC-4.8 compiler in order to run on RHEL 7+, Oracle 7+, Oracle Linux 7+, SLES12 SP2+.
 GCC 4.8.1 supports all major features of C++11 standard with exception of [N2670](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2008/n2670.htm) - _Minimal support for GC_.
 This requirement is driven from end of life cycle for these products.
 RHEL 7 has maintenance support till 30 June 2024, and SLES12 SP2 till 31st March 2021.
 The SDK guidelines are in draft, so this may change in future.

-Based on above guidelines, these are the 1DS C++ Style Guidelines:
+Based on above guidelines, below are the C++ version support guidelines and future roadmap:

 1. 1DS C++ SDK code should compile successfully using below compiler versions (with C++11 support):
     - Visual Studio 2017 or later.